 Natural materials also add to the feeling of being connected to nature, and we recommend using wood and stone in your designs, as well as colours and patterns taken from nature – nothing too bold or regulated.
 Water features and the sound of water provide a strong link to nature too.
 But if they’re impractical you could incorporate images of landscapes and beautiful outdoor scenes instead.
 One of our favourite design elements at the moment is fake grass (it looks great these days, trust us!).
 If you’re brave enough, you could have your own indoor oasis where employees can kick off their shoes and sink into a small, manicured lawn.
 Lastly, try to bring animals into your office design.
 We don’t supply office dogs unfortunately but we can help you source an aquarium!

 Now it’s over to you…

-We love to talk design so feel free to leave us a comment below or contact us if you’d like to find out how we can help you re-design your office space.
+We love to talk design so feel free to contact us if you’d like to find out how we may be able to help you re-design your office space.